rak-n-rok/Krake/docs/user/rok-documentation.rst

     .. code:: bash

-        rok kube app create <application_name> -f <path_to_manifest>
+        rok kube app create <application_name> -f <path_to_manifest_or_tosca_template_or_csar>

     ``name``:
         The name of the new Application, as stored by Krake (can be arbitrary).
 The same name cannot be used twice in the same namespace.

     ``-f | --file``:
-        The path to the manifest file that describes the new Application.
+        The path to the manifest file or TOSCA template file or CSAR file that describes the new Application.

     ``-O | --observer_schema`` (optional):
         The path to the custom observer schema file, specifying the fields of the Kubernetes resources defined in the manifest file which should be observed.
 If none is given, all fields defined in the manifest file are observed.
+        The custom observer schema could be used even when the application is described by the TOSCA template or CSAR.
+        TOSCA template or CSAR is translated to the Kubernetes manifests in the Krake API and then the plain Kubernetes manifests are used by the Krake ecosystem, hence the custom observer schema file will be applied to the application resources, see :ref:`dev/tosca:TOSCA Workflow`.

     ``-n | --namespace`` (optional):
         The namespace to which the Application has to be added.
 If none is given, the user namespace is selected.